 In most of the regions where the Company does business, the game of golf is played primarily on a seasonal basis.
 Weather conditions generally restrict golf from being played year-round, except in a few markets, with many of the Company's on-course customers closing for the cold weather months.
 The Company's golf clubs and golf balls businesses are therefore subject to seasonal fluctuations.
 In general, during the first quarter, the Company begins selling its golf clubs and golf balls products into the golf retail channel for the new golf season.
 This initial sell-in generally continues into the second quarter.
 The Company's second-quarter sales are significantly affected by the amount of reorder business of the products sold during the first quarter.
 The Company's third-quarter sales are generally dependent on reorder business but can also include smaller new product launches, typically resulting in lower sales than the second quarter as many retailers begin decreasing their inventory levels in anticipation of the end of the golf season.
-The Company's fourth-quarter sales are generally less than the other quarters due to the end of the golf season in many of the Company's key regions.
-However, fourth-quarter sales can be affected from time to time by the early launch of product introductions related to the new golf season of the subsequent year.
+The Company's fourth-quarter sales can be affected from time to time by the early launch of product introductions related to the new golf season of the subsequent year.
 This seasonality, and therefore quarter-to-quarter fluctuations, can be affected by many factors, including the timing of new product introductions as well as weather conditions.
 In general, because of this seasonality, a majority of the Company's sales from its golf clubs and golf balls operating segments and most, if not all, of its profitability from these segments occurs during the first half of the year.